-- 1. load operand data onto the register tapes (max t words) - 2. perform indicated operation (one) - 3. store results as required (stores max t words or allocates m_a words or memory)
+- 1. load operand data onto the register tapes (max t words) - 2. perform indicated operation (one) - 3. store results as required (stores max t words or allocates $m_a$ words of memory)

 Operation: finite number of instructions with at most t operands.
-Maximum number of transitions needed shall be t_0 (max exists and is $< \infty$)
+Maximum number of transitions needed shall be $t_0$ (max exists and is $< \infty$ )